Roast Chicken Panzanella

 What we love about this salad is that it’s chocablock with goodies.
 Sure, it has some romaine, but it’s mostly about the other stuff — the lightly pickled veggies, sweet strawberries, tender rotisserie chicken, pepitas, and jumbo croutons.

-A word about the croutons: We made the croutons from torn pieces of sourdough swabbed in olive oil and seasoned liberally with salt and pepper.
-They taste like incredibly fancy toast and go down like popcorn: in the test kitchen, people were stealing them off our sheet pan at an alarming rate.
-But they’re even better once they’ve sopped up all the salad’s juices!
+A word about the croutons: We made them from torn pieces of sourdough swabbed in olive oil and seasoned liberally with salt and pepper.
+They taste like incredibly fancy toast and go down like popcorn.
+In the test kitchen, our chef was stealing them off the sheet pan at an alarming rate.
+But they’re even better once they’ve sopped up all the salad’s juices.

 Panzanella is a colorful, hearty main course salad, perfect for a picnic on the patio.
 We like to make it during the week, especially on a hot night — you can pick up one of our rotisserie chickens and have a one-bowl dinner on the table in minutes without fussing with the stove.

 Our tips: The croutons are a terrific way to use up day-old bread.
 If you’re not feeling the chicken, the salad is great without it — and a nice companion to grilled shrimp or steak.
 For wine pairings, think about a bottle of Domaine Pichot Vouvray Le Peu de la Moriette.
 It has a rich fruitiness, not too sweet or dry, and just enough acidity to complement the ripe tomatoes and bring out the salad’s herbs.

 ⅓ lb sourdough, torn into 1-inch pieces (4 cups)

 ¼ cup plus 2 Tbsp extra-virgin olive oil